ADOT publishes Final Long-Range Transportation Plan

-After two years of research and analysis, the public now has the opportunity to comment on the Arizona Department of Transportation’s draft long-range plan, outlining strategies for meeting the state’s highway and bridge needs over the next 25 years.
+The Arizona Department of Transportation is pleased to present the final long-range plan, outlining strategies for meeting the state’s highway and bridge needs over the next 25 years.

-ADOT’s Tentative Long-Range Transportation Plan, which is required to be updated every five years, is available for review.
+ADOT’s Final Long-Range Transportation Plan, which is required to be updated every five years, is available for review.

-ADOT has spent the past two years drafting this update to the Long-Range Transportation Plan, which looks through 2040.
+ADOT has spent the past two years developing this Long-Range Transportation Plan, which looks through 2040.
 The project team conducted stakeholder outreach, gathered extensive public comment across the state and worked through months of technical analysis.

-The Long-Range Transportation Plan is expected to be finalized in early 2018.
+The Long-Range Transportation Plan was finalized in early 2018.